Prediction of trending topics using ANFIS and deterministic models: Abstract

 \section{Abstract}

 Trending topics are often the result of the spreading of information between users of social networks.
 These special topics can be regarded as rumors.
 The spreading of a rumor is often studied with the same techniques as in epidemics spreading.
-In order to provide a prediction curve, we implemented an adaptative neuro fuzzy inference system (ANFIS).
-It is common that many datasets may not have enough measured variables, so we propose a method for obtaining a more accurate f\/itting of a spreaders curve by selecting estimated variables given by the deterministic model.
-So, in our numerical experimentations, a deterministic approach using SIR and SIRS models (with delay) for two different topics is used. \\ \\ Keywords: Fuzzy logic; ANFIS; Rumor propagation; Epidemiology; Deterministic models; Trending topics. \\ \\ \textbf{MSC} 92D50, 92D30, 92D25, 92D99
+It is common that many datasets may not have enough measured variables, so we propose a method for studying the general behavior of the spreaders by selecting estimated variables given by the deterministic model.
+In order to provide a good approximation, we implemented an adaptative neuro fuzzy inference system (ANFIS).
+So, in our numerical experimentations, a deterministic approach using SIR and SIRS models (with delay) for two different topics is used.
+Thus, the authors just applied the ANFIS model for their application and the deterministic model as the preprocessing input variable. \\ \\ Key words: Fuzzy logic; ANFIS; Rumor propagation; Epidemiology; Deterministic models; Trending topics. \\ \\ \textbf{MSC} 92D50, 92D30, 92D25, 92D99